ReyFScode/DSO-notes/Ansible Notes.md

    ```

-#### ansible.windows.win.shell
+#### - ansible.windows.win.shell
- This module is used to execute shell commands on target windows hosts.
+ This module is used to execute shell commands on target windows hosts.  same core syntax (regarding command style |, <) as above.
    ```yaml
   tasks:
     - name: test